-Welcome to Enterprise Information Stewardship at MSU
+Enterprise Information Stewardship

-By making data available in the form needed, when and where needed, information and knowledge can be created.
+By making data available in the form, timeline, and location needed, information and knowledge can be created.

 Data reliability requires a cross-subject-matter collaborative approach to stewardship, one that identifies subject-matter systems of record and fosters coherence through system integration.

 At a more detailed level, data elements and groupings have life cycles, and varying contexts in which they are used or updated.